TheTechOddBug/lon-mirror/README.md

 real-backend-tested

-cross-model-tested
+cross-model-tested inside the declared runtime perimeter

-bounded by explicit limits
+explicitly bounded

+extended by initial real multi-domain pre-collapse evidence

-That is the correct end state of this foundational cycle.
+This is the correct state of the current foundational cycle.

 ---